SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache/collect-logs-metrics.md

-* Please ensure that you are monitoring your Kubernetes clusters with the Telegraf operator -  If you are not, then please follow [these instructions](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/03_Install_Telegraf#Install_Telegraf_in_a_Kubernetes_environment) to do so.<span style="text-decoration:underline;"> </span>
+* Please ensure that you are monitoring your Kubernetes clusters with the Telegraf operator -  If you are not, then please follow [these instructions](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/03_Install_Telegraf#Install_Telegraf_in_a_Kubernetes_environment) to do so.

 #### Step 1 Configure Metrics Collection